FDN of SW Florida

 - Kresser Institute of Functional Medicine ADAPT Platform

 - Blood Chemistry Advanced Practitioner Training

 - Perque Advanced Practitioner Certified

 About Anthony Llabres

 Anthony Llabres is a Certified (FDN-P) Functional Diagnostic Nutrition Practitioner.
 He has also been certified through the world renowned Kalish Institute/Kalish Practitioner.
 As a Certified Practitioner he is able to work with clients around the world in advancing their health and wellness goals.
 With the Functional Approach he can work on underlying body systems such as the hormone, immune, digestive, detoxification, and brain systems.
 Many of your top health complaints may improve working with a skilled FDN/Kalish practitioner.
-In 2016, I proudly began advanced training with Tracy Harrison of the Institute of Applied Functional Medicine.
+In 2016, I proudly began advanced training with the School of Applied Functional Medicine.
 In 2017 I Graduated from Functional Medicine University with an A+ / 4.0 grade.
-This advanced training will assist me in providing STATE of the ART services assisting you in reaching optimal health and wellness.
+This advanced training will assist me in providing STATE of the ART services assisting clients in reaching their optimal health and wellness goals.